 Removal of the Old Fridge Frame

-The next step was unscrewing the table top that sat over the old fridge area.
-I had to cut away the old sealant to get the table top off.
-I then had to decide where to mount the electrical outlet.
-There was an old electrical outlet that the 3-way fridge was plugged into.
+The next step was unscrewing the tabletop that sat over the old fridge area.
+I had to cut away the old sealant to get the tabletop off.
+I then decide where to mount the old electrical outlet.
+There is a factory-installed outlet behind the old fridge which is where it was plugged in.
 This was very low in the space and since I had removed the access from the outside it would have been very hard to use and troubleshoot if it had issues.
-There was also an outlet that was on the side wall of the old fridge’s framing facing into the kitchen.
-I wanted to shorten this wall to make access to the new top loading fridge easier.
-This way we could also use the top of the fridge as more table space.
+There was also an outlet that was on the sidewall of the old fridge’s framing, positioned so it faced into the kitchen.
+I wanted to shorten this wall to make access to the new top-loading fridge easier.
+This way we could also use the top of the fridge for more table space.

 I choose to remove the lower electrical outlet and turn the electrical outlet that was facing into the kitchen area 90-degrees and have it face into the camper.
-This would give me an option for shore power for the fridge as well as other appliances.
+This outlet is not wired to the inverter but rather is wired only for us when we are tied into shore power.
 I also choose to mount a 12V cigarette lighter right next to this outlet as the primary way of powering the new Dometic Fridge which is very friendly to my Solar System.
-You can get more details on that in our post about why we choose the Dometic CFX 65DZ post.
+You can get more details on that in our Dometic CFX Review.

 The New Layout Around the Fridge